“Yesterday I was clever, so I wanted to change the world. Today I am wise, so I am changing myself.” ― Rumi

 I am a Registered Psychotherapist (RP) with the College of Registered Psychotherapist of Ontario.

 After several years working as a teacher, parent, yoga instructor, and lifestyle coach, I earned my MA in Spiritual Care and Psychotherapy and gained professional education and training as a therapist.
+I am also a graduate of the 2 year Mindfulness Meditation Teacher Certification Program with meditation teachers’ Tara Brach and Jack Kornfield.

 I have a strong interest in the relationship between mental health and the process of change and draw on my experiences as a meditation practitioner to guide my clients using mindfulness-based approaches to a more resilient and content life.
 As a long term spouse and mother of two young adults, I understand the challenges in building healthy relationships and the importance of building strong emotional bonds with those we love.
 I have a passion for working with people who are experiencing life & work transitions AND who want to feel “more alive” and find greater meaning in their lives (including reducing depression, anxiety and stress).
 I support clients in building greater self-awareness, self-acceptance and self-compassion as pathways to healing and recovery.
 I believe that group work is an important aspect of the therapy/change process.